Updated Feb-2023: Craig and Barkavi’s work is now published (paper)

 Human errors in writing sports stories

 Craig and Barkavi have been looking at accuracy errors in sports stories written by sportswriters.
 They essentially used a modified version of the protocol of Thomson and Reiter (2020) (which was developed to find mistakes in texts from neural NLG systems) to find mistakes in some of the human-authored reference summaries in the SportSett corpus.
+Details are in paper.

-This work has not yet been formally published, so I dont want to go into a lot of detail here.
-But overall they found that a 300-word human-authored sports story contained 1.5 errors on average.
+Overall they found that a 300-word human-authored sports story contained 1.5 errors on average.
 This is much lower than the number of errors found in the neural NLG texts (15-20 errors on average, depending on the system)!
 But it was much higher than we expected, and shows that Thomson and Reiter (2020) is incorrect when it states (page 165) that the acceptable error rate for such stories “almost certainly would need to be less than one error per story” (mea culpa: I wrote this sentence).

-Again I dont want to go into detail here, but most of the errors that Craig and Barkavi found were incorrect numbers, often because the sportswriter seemed to have copied the wrong number into the story (which is also a common error made by neural NLG systems).
+Most of the errors that Craig and Barkavi found were incorrect numbers, often because the sportswriter seemed to have copied the wrong number into the story (which is also a common error made by neural NLG systems).

 Note that it is possible that users will have higher expectations and standards for NLG systems than for people.
 We’ve seen in other areas of AI (including medical diagnosis and autonomous vehicles) that an error rate which is tolerated for humans is not acceptable for AI systems.
 If the same applies for NLG, then better-than-human accuracy will be essential for real-world usage.